ErnestFistozz/chef/learn_terraform.md

+# Potential Books
+	Learning-Terraform by Jude Zhu
+	Learn Terraform The Hard Way
+	Terraform: From Beginner To Master: With Examples In AWS

 # Terraform definition

 you rely on it to take care of the details while you articulate the end state you want.